dantswain/thrash/README.md

   be possible to build something like that using Thrash.
 Pull requests are welcomed.

+* The code is currently very much a mess and needs to be refactored/cleaned up.
+I've been focused on implementing the features I need and will revisit this soon.

 ## Benchmarks

 Thrash is significantly faster at serialization/deserialization than